jakexks/docker-kubectl-helm-aws/README.md

-# kubectl, helm, AWS SDK on alpine linux
+# kubectl, helm, AWS cli on alpine linux

 Alpine based Docker image that includes kubectl, helm, the AWS cli and a helm plugin that lets you use S3 as a chart repository.